 Up until now, my early rising has felt like you were waking me up to hang out.
 Now it’s beginning to feel like I have a sleep problem, and that I’m only imagining you’re waking me up.
 And I wonder, have I also invented all these words from you that I’ve been writing down and all of mine back to you?

-But these conversations we have that I write down–or maybe they’re more like a one-sided dialogue that you inspire–I’m not sure what to call what goes on when I read my Bible and write down what comes to mind.
+But these conversations that I write down–or maybe they’re more like a one-sided dialogue–I’m not sure what to call what goes on when I read my Bible and write down what comes to mind.
 But whatever it is, there’s all this joy that comes flooding in with the words.
 And there’s instruction that I don’t already know.
 And the seeing.
 I’m seeing stuff, God.
-There’s confessing.
+And there’s confessing.

 Am I inventing all that?

 It’s raining outside.
 You know how I love the rain, especially when it’s dark.
 Did you get me up to hear it?
 I’ve got coffee now and time.
 And I’m wide awake.
 Here’s my Bible and pen.
 Whether or not you’re calling me awake, or I’m just experiencing interrupted sleep, well, if I’m deluded, it’s a happy delusion.
 This is the most fun I know how to have.

 Thank you for being here with me now, even if the reason I’m up has more to do with hormones than your wake up call.
 Take my eyes off the clock and off of me and put them onto you.
 Open your words to me, no matter what time it is.

 I open my One Year Bible, and Hebrews 11:6 jumps right off the page:

 “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”